Employment benefits and expenses

 In this section, we look at employment benefits and expenses and the related tax treatment.

-There is a common misconception that non-cash benefits are tax free.
+There is a common misconception that non-cash employment benefits are tax-free.
 Indeed some are tax free, but others are not, so it is important to know the rules.

 If you are an employee and your employer gives you non-cash benefits, they can be treated as additional income and you might have to pay tax on the benefits.

-If you are an employee and you are reimbursed for expenses, you may have to pay tax on the payments.
-But if they are expenses you incurred as part of your job, you may get tax relief on these expenses.
+If you are an employee and your employer pays or reimburses your expenses, you may have to pay tax on the payments.
+But if they are expenses incurred as part of your job, you may get automatic tax relief.

-If you are an employee and incur expenses in connection with your employment that are not reimbursed by your employer, you may be able to claim tax relief on them.
+If you are an employee and incur expenses in connection with your employment that are not paid or reimbursed by your employer, you may be able to claim tax relief on them.

 Normally, employees do not pay National Insurance contributions (NIC) on benefits and expenses even if they are taxable, although there are some exceptions.

 If you are an employee, your employer may provide you with non-cash benefits, for example a mobile phone or company car, in addition to your normal wages.
 These non-cash benefits are sometimes called 'benefits in kind' or 'perks' of the job.